west-code-development/West/Doc/manual.rst

    * - **Default**
      - 10
    * - **Description**
      - Number of Lanczos iterations to be performed.
+Used only when wbse_calculation is "L" or "l".

 .. data:: n_steps_write_restart